Monday's Scottish Gossip

 Celtic centre-half Cameron Carter-Vickers has insisted there is no need for manager Ange Postecoglou to abandon their style of play in the wake of their disappointing 0-0 draw at home to Livingston.
 (Glasgow Evening Times)

-Motherwell manager Graham Alexander has pointed to a rejected penalty claim as key moment in his side's 6-1 drubbing at home to Rangers.
+Motherwell manager Graham Alexander has pointed to a rejected penalty claim as a key moment in his side's 6-1 drubbing at home to Rangers.
 (The Scotsman)

 Aberdeen midfielder Lewis Ferguson has revealed that he told Andy Halliday there are "no hard feelings" after the Hearts player was sent off for a robust challenge during the Dons' 2-1 win on Saturday.
 (Edinburgh Evening News)